-Our Everest Base Camp Challenge Part Three
+Our Family Everest Base Camp Trek Part 3

 Reaching Everest Base Camp on our trek was a massive undertaking and we were so excited we had managed it but we had another objective we wanted to achieve and that was to get to Gokyo lakes in the next valley.